 To promote and celebrate the sciences in the Chico area via shows, presentations, demonstrations and evens.
 Our club will not only entertain and amaze but inform and teach people about the amazing world around them.

-SOFA is a club that helps students develop social skills with special education students.
+This club gives opportunities for students to devlop social skills with special education students.

 VOCES Latinas is dedicated to creating a voice for the Latino community by means of promoting awareness for pride for Hispanic & Latino language, culture, and literature through theater, poetry, and cultural events.
 Our mission is to enrich ourselves, our familes, and the comminity, through Verso, Obra, Cutura, Educacian, y Servico.
 Through these golas, VOCES Latinas will focus on fostering a welcoming environment where students can not only share their cultural values with others, but strive to provide members of the club and the public with events and resources.
 VOCES Latinas encourages students - regardles of background - to join the club.
 Interest in Hispanic & Latino culture, literature, language, and/or Spanish theater is the only requirement.